 How to submit data to AGRIS:

 As global public multilingual bibliographic database for agricultural science and technology, AGRIS collects and uses agricultural bibliographic data enabling you to retrieve a wealth of research and technical information resources on agriculture worldwide.

 AGRIS facilitates access to publications, journal articles, monographs, book chapters, and grey literature - including unpublished science and technical reports, theses, dissertations and conference papers.

 A number of AGRIS resources come with a link to full-text (accessed through Google).

-More than 85 % of all AGRIS records are indexed with AGROVOC multilingual thesaurus, published as LD in a SKOS version and used as backbone to link AGRIS records and externals resources.
+More than 85 % of all AGRIS records are indexed with AGROVOC multilingual thesaurus.
+AGROVOC is published as Linked Open Data in a SKOS version and is used as backbone to link AGRIS records and external resources.